@ALL NOTE OR PROGRAM ARE COLLECTED FROM SOLOLEARN

 There are certain situations when methods should only be visible to the class.
 For example, imagine a Banking class with methods to calculate values for internal transactions and operations.
 If these methods were available outside the class, the reliability of the data could be at risk.

-To control visibility, Ruby provides the publicprivate, and protected access modifiers.
+To control visibility, Ruby provides the public, private, and protected access modifiers.

 By default, all class methods (except initialize) are public, meaning that they are accessible from both inside and outside of the class.